Credentialing - What you need to know

 How does credentialing fit with current professional development?

-Participating in the credentialing program will assist RN's in primary care settings with ongoing professional development.
+Participating in the credentialing program will assist nurses in primary care settings with ongoing professional development.

 How long will it take me to upskill and be eligible for a credential?